 What Can You Do?

 - Regular sex helps keep the vagina healthy.

-- We always recommend making use of coconut oil, it’s soothing and contains antimicrobial properties.
+- We always recommend making use of coconut oil or sweet almond oil, it’s soothing and contains antimicrobial properties.

 - A specific vaginal moisturiser may help.

-- Your doctor may be able to prescribe vaginal estrogen therapy.
+- Your doctor may be able to prescribe vaginal estrogen therapy or testosterone treatment.